AnurupGuha/google_ML_crashcourse/google_mlcourse.md

   - gradients are calculated for all the weights (wi) and biases (bi)
   - gradient descent algorithms multiply the gradient by a scalar known as the learning rate (step size)
   - the next point then is at a distance of (the gradient times the learning rate)
-  - learning rate is an example of a hyperparameter
+  - learning rate is an example of a hyperparameter (usually learning rate is between 0 and 1)
   - hyperparameters are the knobs that programmers tweak in ML algorithms

 Note: